localstack/docs/content/en/user-guide/aws/cloudformation/index.md

 {{< callout >}}
 Currently, support for `NoEcho` parameters is limited.
-Parameters will be masked only in the CLI: `describe-stacks` and `describe-change-set` or respective API responses in `Parameters` section.
+Parameters will be masked only in the `Parameters` section of responses to `DescribeStacks` and `DescribeChangeSets` requests.
 This might expose sensitive information.
 Please exercise caution when using parameters with `NoEcho`.
 {{< /callout >}}